 If the motion is not moved and seconded then the Notice of Motion lapses.
-If a Notice of Motion, is whether amended or not, is lost or lapses, a similar motion may not be submitted for two (2) calendar months from the date it was lost or lapsed.
+If a Notice of Motion is lost or lapses a similar motion may not be submitted for two (2) months from the date it was lost or lapsed.

-If a Councillor proposing a Notice of Motion wishes to amend the Notice of Motion he/she they may do so by seeking leave of Council to amend the Notice of Motion prior to it being seconded.
+If a Councillor proposing a Notice of Motion wishes to amend the Notice of Motion he/she may do so by seeking leave of Council to amend the Notice of Motion prior to it being seconded.